cypress-io/cypress-documentation/content/guides/dashboard/flaky-test-management.md

 <strong class="alert-header">Test Retries & Flake Detection</strong>

-Test retries is the _fundamental mechanism_ that enables the detection of flaky tests by the Cypress Dashboard.
-Therefore, **enabling [test retries](/guides/guides/test-retries#Configure-Test-Retries) is required** to take advantage of any flaky test management feature provided by the Cypress Dashboard.
+Test retries is the _fundamental mechanism_ that enables the detection of flaky tests by Cypress Cloud.
+Therefore, **enabling
+[test retries](/guides/guides/test-retries#Configure-Test-Retries) is required** to take advantage of any flaky test management feature.

 </Alert>

 ### Flagging Flaky Tests

-Test runs with flaky tests will be flagged with the number of flaky of tests within the Dashboard "Latest runs" page.
+Test runs with flaky tests will be flagged with the number of flaky of tests within Cypress Cloud "Latest runs" page.
 Flaky tests runs can also be filtered in and out via the "Flaky" filter within this page.

-<DocsImage src="/img/dashboard/flaky-test-management/flaky-runs-view.png" alt="Flagging flaky tests runs in Cypress Dashboard" ></DocsImage>
+<DocsImage src="/img/dashboard/flaky-test-management/flaky-runs-view.png" alt="Flagging flaky tests runs in Cypress Cloud" ></DocsImage>

 Any failure across multiple test run attempts triggered by test retrying will result in a given test case to be flagged as flaky.